Little League Baseball: Rules

-Playing rules for the baseball divisions essentially follow the official baseball rules defined and used by Major League Baseball, especially with respect to the upper divisions (Junior, Senior, and Big League).
+Playing rules for the baseball divisions essentially follow the official baseball rules defined and used by Major League Baseball, especially with respect to the upper divisions (Junior, Senior).
 Some major exceptions are outlined in the following sections, and these apply to Little League (Minor and Major, ages 7–12) except as otherwise noted.

 Rulebooks and fees

-Unlike Major League Baseball and most other sports such as football, soccer, and basketball, the official rules of Little League Baseball are available to the general public only by a $20 online subscription or as a $7 printed edition.
+The official rules of Little League Baseball are available to the general public via a free app or as a $5 printed edition.
 In Canada, rulebook orders requested through LittleLeague.ca are routed to the US website at the same prices.

 Rulebooks are not available in stores and must be ordered directly from Little League Baseball or from one of its regional centers.
 One paper copy is provided to each chartered team.

-Little League has been criticized for requiring payment to view its rules.
-However, the organization counters that it has been exposed to lawsuits involving organizations not officially affiliated with Little League but who use its rules.

 Length of game

 A regulation game consists of six innings.
 If the game is halted prior to the completion of six innings, it is considered an official game if four innings have been completed (three and a half, if the home team leads); otherwise, if at least one inning has been completed, it is a suspended game.

 In Intermediate Little League, as well as the Junior, Senior, and Big League levels (ages 13–18), a game consists of seven innings and is official if five innings have been completed.